 4. We are extra loyal.
 True Friends in the Fight™ are hard to come by when you live with a chronic illness or care for someone that does.
 Most people can’t understand what we go through until it happens to them or someone in their care.
 Show us that you are loyal and chances are we will be too.
 Yousef showed his loyalty by coming to every doctor appointment that he could, asking over and over if I “scrubbed the hub” on the extension of my PICC line, and by giving his all to Mighty Well.

 Life is unpredictable.
 Anyone who really knows me will know that I spend every spare dollar I have on concert, comedy, or theater tickets.
 Unfortunately, my favorite activities mean planning sometimes a year in advance.
 Yousef and I love Ed Sheeran, so one year I got Yousef and I tickets to his local concert.
 Little did we know, that the day before the concert date, I would be getting a port placed on the right side of my chest.
 It was the worst pain I have ever felt in my life.
-Nonetheless, we loaded up my mighty pack and went.
+Nonetheless, we loaded up my Fluid Motion Backpack and went.
 It was excruciatingly painful, but my smile was from ear to ear.